wangziqi2013/wangziqi2013.github.io/_posts/2019-08-16-improving-the-performance-and-endurance-of-encrypted.markdown

 the fetch of the block from the NVM.
 After the block has been fetched, the only latency change on the critical path is an extra XOR operation.

+This paper proposes using a hardware predictor to solve the second problem above.
+The observation made by the paper is that duplicated blocks are often clustered, i.e. most of them are produced in a small window, which makes prediction feasible.
+The predictor is very simple: only three bits are used to remember the most recent three block writes.
+The majority of the three bits is used as the prediction output.
+If the predictor indicates that the block might be a duplication, then we run deduplication and encryption serially